Your Product Manual Is Already Outdated

 The Living Manual: What It Actually Means

 User feedback on specific steps.
-A simple "Was this step helpful?" prompt at the end of each section generates signal.
-When step 7 gets twenty consecutive "No" responses, the product team knows where to focus before the support queue explodes.
+A "Was this step helpful?" prompt generates signal.
+Twenty consecutive "No" responses on step 7 alert the product team before the support queue explodes.

 The Support Economics Case

-If 30% of your support contacts are documentation-related and your support team handles 2,000 calls per month at £10 per call, that is £6,000 per month — £72,000 per year — flowing out of the business because your manual is wrong or unclear.
+Documentation confusion directly drives support call volume.
+If 30% of support contacts are documentation-related and a team handles 2,000 calls per month at £10 per call, that is £72,000 per year leaving the business because the manual is wrong or unclear.
+A living manual that reduces documentation-related contacts from 30% to 15% returns £36,000 annually per product line — a realistic target for manufacturers who instrument their guides and respond to step-level feedback.

 What Moving First Gets You

-Every flagged step is a signal about where your product's user experience breaks down.
-Aggregated across thousands of units, that data tells you which steps to redesign in the next hardware revision.
-It tells you which regional markets have higher confusion rates on specific sections.
-It tells you whether the problem is the product or the instruction.
+Manufacturers who build living manual infrastructure before competitors gain a feedback loop that static documentation cannot produce.
+Every flagged step signals where the product's user experience breaks down.
+Aggregated across thousands of units, that data identifies which steps to redesign in the next hardware revision, which regional markets show higher confusion rates, and whether the underlying problem is the product or the instruction.

 Frequently Asked Questions